 Renee

 A stellar recipe!
 I’ve made it twice (so far — it’s going to be made a lot more!).
-Frying is tasty but not particularly healthy and it’s also scary (to me).
+Frying is tasty but can be scary (to me).
 This solves both issues and dinner is on the table in 20 minutes or less.
 My husband loves the end result and is always shocked how quickly I can get it on the table.
 Definitely a weeknight rock-star recipe!

 I’m so glad this recipes solves both of your problems and both you and your husband love it too!